 Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as "Internal balances" in the Statement of Net Position and as "Due to" or "Due from" other funds in the fund financial statements.
 All trade accounts receivable in the enterprise funds are shown net of an allowance for doubtful accounts.
-Die to the nature of the accounts receivable in government type activities, management does not consider an allowance for uncollectible accounts receivable is presented.
+Die to the nature of the accounts receivable in government type activities, management does not consider an allowance for uncollectible accounts receivable necessary or material.
+Therefore, no allowance for uncollectible accounts receivable is presented.